pleonex/PlayMobic/README.md

 # PlayMobic

-PoC of tools to get codec information from MODS video file
+Documentation, library and tool to analyze and decode MODS video files.

+> [!IMPORTANT]
+> This project is in work-in progress.
+Code may not work and documents may not
+> be finished and inaccurate.

 ## Credits

-Based on the research of Gericom for [MobiclipDecoder](https://github.com/Gericom/MobiclipDecoder).
+Based on research done with Nintendo DS games and the work from Gericom in [MobiclipDecoder](https://github.com/Gericom/MobiclipDecoder).